st01c/st01c.github.io/_pages/curatorial.md

 featured_image:
 ---

+Currently co-curating [Wet Tech](https://marjz.notion.site/wet-tech), a (very) occasional series of low-key live performance events with a focus on improvisation & experimentation in sound & image, in Dundee with [Johanna Linsley](https://www.jhlinsley.com/).

-I was co-director/co-curator of the Toronto-based [Vector Festival](http://vectorfestival.org/) from 2014-2020, and occasionally still contribute to the festival in minor roles.
-In 2019 and 2020, I was a member of the curatorial collective for [NEoN Festival](https://northeastofnorth.com/) in Dundee, Scotland.
-Since roughly 2005, I have also been involved in a number of independent curatorial projects in Canada, Germany, Austria, and the UK.
+Previously I was co-director/co-curator of the Toronto-based [Vector Festival](http://vectorfestival.org/) from 2014-2020.
+In 2019 and 2020, I was a member of the curatorial collective for [NEoN Festival](https://northeastofnorth.com/) in Dundee.
+I have been involved in various independent curatorial projects in Canada, Germany, Austria, and the UK since roughly 2005.
+Organisations and venue I've worked with have included, among many others, [Somerset House London](https://www.somersethouse.org.uk/) and the [Dundee Design Festival](https://2024.dundeedesignfestival.com/).

 My curatorial practice engages broadly with experimental media art, often focusing on digital art, software art, generative art, and experimental uses of video game technologies.
-Frequently, my curatorial projects carry critical/activist subtexts, for example with focus on algorithmic governance, surveillance issues, critical engineering, and many other issues related to computational culture.
+Lately I'm also pivoting back to sound/music performance.
+Frequently, my curatorial projects carry critical/activist subtexts, for example with focus on AI, decentralised computation, algorithmic governance, surveillance issues, critical engineering, and environmental issues.

 I am particularly interested in appropriation-based uses of emerging technologies (including AI and blockchain technologies), in developing new exhibition formats for digital work, and in exploring intersections between creative and critical practice.

 ---

+#### 2025:

+SIGGRAPH Art Gallery Program 'Triage' Reviewer.

+#### 2024-2025:

+Member of the curatorial team for the 2025 [xCoAx](https://xcoax.org/) exhibition (hosted in Dundee).

+#### 2024:

+IRL version of [The World Is Beautiful Again](https://the-world-is-beautiful-again.com/) by [Sebastian Schmieg](https://sebastianschmieg.com/) and [Lina Schwarzenberg](https://linaschwarzenberg.com/) for the [Dundee Design Festival](https://2024.dundeedesignfestival.com/).
+The events included a photo walk in Dundee, a workshop, a performance (IRL and live-streamed) and a panel discussion feat.
+Sebastian Schmieg, Sarah Cook, and Laura Herman.

+#### 2023:

+Organised **Lo-Fi Mixtape**, a screening and lecture performance by Canadian experimental filmmaker [Clint Enns](https://clintenns.ca/), at [Federation Gallery](https://www.instagram.com/federation_gallery_/) (Dundee/UK) and [Jewellers](https://www.j-e-w-e-l-l-e-r-s.net/) (Morecambe/UK) (both July)

 #### 2021: